1 Kings 19:1-4, (5-7), 8-15a; Psalm 42 and 43; (Isaiah 65:1-9; Psalm 22:19-28;) Galatians 3:23-29; Luke 8:26-39

 Vacation time grips the imagination of Westerners.
 In Britain, it is now possible to buy an airline ticket on the Internet for a few pounds, then land in a European city for a quick break, boosted by the elixir of novelty and the thrill of just being able to do it.
 A different language, a different currency, a different climate and adventures await.
 And why not?
 The best way to understand your own culture is to live in another.

 It must have been the mother of all squalls.
 Some of the disciples were seasoned fishermen, skilled in the art of navigating dangerous waters.
 But this was a red alert.
 They were going to perish—and the one person who might turn the situation around was sleeping peacefully in the boat’s place of honor, the stern.
 They woke Jesus up with a strident “Don’t you care, Teacher?”
 But he did not respond to their lack of faith.
 Instead he responded to the peace within himself, and produced a calm that impacted nature as well as the frightened disciples.

-A mother and child wander in the unknown—that place where fears overtake all of us and God seems distant or absent.
+A mother and child wander in the unknown—that place where fears overtake us.